hellojusi/jusi.codes/src/projects/totutotam.md

 ### Unique features & challenges

+Every project is unique, has different requirements and often involves thinking outside of the box and hours of research.
+Here are some challenges I faced during the development process and features that make this one special.

 #### Information architecture

 Tom and Aga's previous site was using a travel blogging platform called Geoblog, which meant they had no control over how their content was organized and displayed.